What is Partner Relationship Management

 What is partner relationship management (PRM)?

 Partner Relationship Management (PRM) is an approach taken by a business to manage and optimise the relationships between a company and its channel partners.
-It includes the strategies, technologies, and processes used to improve partner interactions, and collaboration in order to drive mutual growth.
+This includes strategies, technologies, and processes used to improve partner interactions and collaboration for mutual growth.
 Essentially, PRM provides the framework for businesses to effectively recruit, onboard, train, support, and incentivize their partners.

-The main objective of PRM is to create and maintain strong and mutually beneficial relationships with partners.
+Overall, the main objective of PRM is to create and maintain strong and mutually beneficial relationships with a business’s partners.
 This involves nurturing trust, transparency, and collaboration to achieve shared business goals.
 To achieve this, PRM aims to:

 - Increase partner engagement and loyalty.